fbpx

 1. Determining Requirements

 During the first phase, all participants (managers, IT employees, users, etc.) determine the project’s needs, scope, challenges, and requirements.
-It sets broad requirements for staying flexible over time, which differentiates RAD from other models.
+It sets broad requirements for staying flexible over time, which differentiates RAD model from other models.

 You can break down the planning phase into the following steps: